 Tanya Wyatt is an Associate Professor in Criminology at Northumbria University.
-She is the author of Wildlife Trafficking: A Deconstruction of the Crime, the Victims, and the Offenders.
+She is an expert in wildlife trafficking and animal welfare and is the author of Wildlife Trafficking: A Deconstruction of the Crime, the Victims, and the Offenders.

 Marc Bekoff is Professor Emeritus of Ecology and Evolutionary Biology at the University of Colorado, Boulder.
-He is the author of The Emotional Lives of Animals: A Leading Scientist Explores Animal Joy, Sorrow, and Empathy — and Why They Matter.
+He is an expert in behavioral ecology and is the author of The Emotional Lives of Animals: A Leading Scientist Explores Animal Joy, Sorrow, and Empathy — and Why They Matter.

 David Wilkie: Humans have been trafficking wildlife for millennia.
 And it is remarkable, North Americans actually ate passenger pigeons to extinction: there used to be flocks of three billion flying overhead and we ate every single one of them.
 The challenge is that we are doing this to more and more species as more and more of humanity gets to a level of wealth where we can all afford to buy things.
 And so tiger bones, tiger skins, leopard skins, rhino horns, elephant teeth are all trinkets that humans want for prestige or for other reasons and with seven billion people on the planet, demand for wildlife products is grossly outstripping the ability for wildlife to supply and meet that demand.
 So we are in a terrible crisis and we are going to lose many species unless we do something about it.

 MA: As I understand it the numbers are changing quite drastically and have become much worse, particularly with some of the animals like you mentioned tigers, rhinos, and elephants, do you have a sense of how much worse it is?